Pennsylvania Police Radio Encryption: PSP, Philadelphia, Pittsburgh & Statewide Status

 Greater Pittsburgh

-Pittsburgh and Allegheny County present a varied landscape.
-The City of Pittsburgh Bureau of Police has implemented partial encryption, while surrounding communities range from fully open to fully encrypted depending on resources and priorities.
+Pittsburgh Bureau of Police has partial encryption.
+Allegheny County's surrounding communities run the full range from open to encrypted, depending on department size and available resources.

 - Pittsburgh Police: Partial encryption since 2021